1. Visit the famous kissing arches.

 Whether it is building a house as part of a UDAB trip or volunteering with another organization on campus, giving back to the community is part of what it means to be a Blue Hen.

 Get out of the classroom and gain some real world experience by completing an internship, doing research, taking part in service learning or an independent study, or studying abroad.

 Have a craving for great food but don’t have the time to sit down?
 Head over to one of multiple food cart locations across campus!

 26. Sign your UD Alumni Association class banner.

 Make your mark by signing your name with pride alongside your fellow classmates.
 Your class banner is available for signing at many UD Alumni Association events throughout the year.

-27. High-five President Harker or the dean of your college.
+27. High-five the UD President or the dean of your college.